 Tomatoes, zucchini, summer squash, okra, eggplant, peaches, nectarines, plums, melons, fresh herbs… the list of amazing fruits and vegetables available at the height of summer is staggering.
 Sure, we can get many of these foods at grocery stores year-round now that produce is shipped in from all over the world, but the freshness, flavor, and textures are never better than when they are in season right in your region.

 If you like to eat seasonally (which we at The Scramble strive to help you to do by providing meal plans that are as seasonal as possible), then taking advantage of this time of year can be a celebration of flavor!
 But how do you find the yummiest options?
-How can you truly take advantage of the summer’s bounty?
+How can you truly take advantage of summer produce?

 Visit Local Farmer’s Markets

-If you’ve got a farmer’s market in your area, check it out.
-Talk to the farmers – ask them what is at its peak that week.
-If it is something you aren’t sure how to prepare, just ask.
+When you go to the market, talk to the farmers.
+Ask them what is at its peak that week.
+If it’s something you aren’t sure how to prepare, just ask.
 In my experience, the vendors love to share their favorite (often very simple) preparations with customers.